Ruth Rimonim Hotel

 Description provided by property

 The Ruth Rimonim Hotel also offers a children's club and a wellness centre with sauna and hot tub.
 Your day begins with a buffet breakfast with a large selection of food.
+Free WiFi is available throughout.

 Staff are always available to offer useful tourist advice.
 The hotel is set in Safed's artist colony and is surrounded by art galleries and ancient synagogues.
 Safed is the highest city in all of Israel.